What does net zero look like?

 • don’t leave appliances on standby, turn them off at the wall

-• change your shower head for a more efficient one to reduce the amount of water you use.
+• spend less time in the shower and change your shower head for a more efficient one to reduce the amount of water you use.

-We can all take simple and effective action to reduce how much energy we use and maximise our individual contribution to achieving Scotland's net zero target.
-Not only will it save the planet, it’ll save you money too.
+We can all take simple and effective action to reduce how much energy we use.
+Not only will it help save the planet, it’ll save you money too.

 Visit the Net Zero Nation website for more information on how to take action and help Scotland reach its net zero target.